Sourdough Cinnamon Raisin Bread (Round Loaf)

 • Stretch and fold.
 Stretch and fold the dough to swirl the cinnamon and raisins into the dough.

 • Add the rest of cinnamon and raisins.
-Sprinkle the rest of the cinnamon and raisins over the dough and repeat the process of stretching and folding the dough.
+Sprinkle the rest of the cinnamon and raisins over the dough and stretch and fold the dough to get everything incorporated.

 • Roll dough.
-Roll the dough into a loaf shape, tuck in the ends, and transfer into a clean bowl.
+Roll the dough into a loaf shape, tuck in the ends, and place it in a clean bowl.
 Cover with plastic or a tea towel.

 • First rise.
 Set the dough in a warm place to rise for about 4 hours or until it has doubled in size.